Snapshots

 It's recommended to store your credentials to your OCI registry in a secret and reference the secret in the vcluster.yaml of your virtual cluster configuration.
 This protects the details of your credentials.

-Create this secret on the host of where the vCluster control plane is deployed.
-It could be deployed in the namespace of the vCluster or a different namespace.
+- Create a Kubernetes secret of your credentials to your OCI registry. - Create this secret on the host of where the vCluster control plane is deployed.
+It could be deployed in the namespace of the vCluster or a different namespace. - The secret needs to contain: - username

 apiVersion: v1